DaneTheory/scorpio/README.md

     5. Possibly people mentioned but it's less important
 4. Organizes data into a helpful format
 5. Adds trigger commands that user customizes
-    1. if the trigger words are detected, either add commands directly to calendar/external location or show user words surrounding those trigger words
+    1. if the trigger words are detected, those commands get added directly to calendar/external location or the words surrounding those trigger words get shown

 ### Routes and Models
 #### Models: